glitch-game-club/glitch-game-club/CONTRIBUTING.md

 We welcome your contributions to the Mozilla HTML5 Game Making Club Resource.
 This resource suports individuals or coding clubs to make Video Games to change the world.
 We help learners to be choose their own paths, work collaboratively and be inspired to make fun games with positive messages.

 This is a volunteer project and we can't do it without your help.
-This is a fantastically exciting area of emerging practice but unlike Scratch or commercial visual game making environments, there is still a need for user-friendly, beginner resources to get novice game makers, and club volunteers started and motivated.
+This is a fantastically exciting area of emerging practice but there is still a need for user-friendly, beginner resources to get novice game makers, and club volunteers started and motivated.

 ## Participation guidelines